buildbot/buildbot/master/docs/manual/cfg-www.rst

     The :bb:cfg:`buildbotURL` configuration value gives the base URL that all masters will use to generate links.
     The :bb:cfg:`www` configuration gives the settings for the webserver.
     In simple cases, the ``buildbotURL`` contains the hostname and port of the master, e.g., ``http://master.example.com:8010/``.
-    In more complex cases, with multiple masters, web proxies, or load balancers, the correspondance may be less obvious.
+    In more complex cases, with multiple masters, web proxies, or load balancers, the correspondence may be less obvious.

 .. _Web-Authentication: